The Los Feliz Theatre will show its last film Sunday, ending an era in Los Angeles cinema.

-"It appears that a lot of people make the Los Feliz a part of the evening," said Koki Iwamoto, owner of Chatterton's bookstore, situated two doors away.
+"It appears that a lot of people make the Los Feliz a part of the evening," said Koki Iwamoto, owner of Chatterton's bookstore just two doors down the street.

-Sikora estimated that losing the theater would cost businesses at least $600,000 a year.
+Sikora estimated that the loss of the theater would cost businesses a minimum of $600,000 a year.

 Faced with that prospect, Friends of the Los Feliz Theatre rallied around the Laemmles this summer when negotiations with the Denley Investment & Management Co. began to fall apart.

-After buying the 7,500-square-foot building last December, Denley granted the Laemmles two temporary extensions of their lease.
-But Robert Laemmle, co-owner of the theater company, balked at an August increase that would have pushed the rent to $5,000 a month.
+After buying the 7,500-square-foot building in December, Denley granted the Laemmles two temporary extensions of their lease at higher prices.
+But Robert Laemmle, co-owner of the theater company, balked at an increase in August that would have pushed the rent to $5,000 a month--10 times the amount paid before Denley purchased the property.
 Laemmle said he later agreed to the price, but was told the building was no longer available.